 Septic garbage disposals

 If you want to use a garbage disposal in combination with a septic system it is recommended to purchase a specially designed food waste disposal.
 The difference between this and a regular disposer is that a septic garbage disposal breaks down food waste while released special enzymes.
-These enzymes helps breaking down solid food waste inside the septic tank more quickly.
+These enzymes help with breaking down solid food waste inside the septic tank more quickly.